AstralProtocol/GeoDID-Browser/README.md

 The problem is that the aforementioned specification and file standard are only beneficial for the web2 ecosystem.
 They are optimized and designed to leverage cloud architecture, and location based addresses.
 When porting these to web3, we see that they become useless because they are not interoperable with CIDs and distributed file systems, as they do not offer web3 leveraged features.

 In order to solve these problems, we decided to hack geospatial applications into the Skynet Ecosystem and ultimately the greater web3 ecosystem as well.
 We believe that SkyDB can be a leading distributed file system of geospatial data in the web3 ecosystem.

-## GeoLocker

-For the SkyDB hackathon we decided to create our alpha prototype of the GeoLocker.
-GeoLocker is a STAC (Spatio Temporal Asset Catalog) Explorer that utilizes SkyDB as a means of storage.
-The STAC Items are stored on SkyDB and can be pulled by the user to view on the front end.
-In addition we implemented IDX and Ceramic to give the user’s a more fine grained approach to utilizing their own geospatial data.
-This allows different user's to maintain many types of SkyDB instances all of which can have their own set of STAC Items.

-## Future Iterations and Value

-In further iterations, we hope to add more value to the Skynet and Ceramic Ecosystems, by furthering the development of our GeoDID specification.
-We hope to create the GeoDID specification as a web3 means to organize and utilize geo-spatial data.
-These GeoDIDs will contain several service endpoints that have web3 optimized geospatial data.